As Scales Become Separated: Lectures on Effective Field Theory

 This partially integrated result exposes two features.
 First, the integral only receives a non-trivial contribution for regions where $n\cdot \ell \,\bar{n}\cdot \ell \sim m_\chi^2$; otherwise the integral is scaleless and hence vanishes.
 Second, there are spurious divergences that are not regulated by dim reg when either $n\cdot \ell \rightarrow 0$ or $\bar{n}\cdot \ell \rightarrow 0$.
 These two divergences correspond to where the soft integral overlaps with the collinear or anti-collinear regions.
 This implies that we need an additional regulator beyond dim reg, namely a rapidity regulator, to extract the physical prediction of the massive Sudakov process.

 We now turn to the explicit evaluation of the integrals in~\cref{eq:IChiExpanded}.
 As we have already emphasized, we must be careful not to double count the soft region.
-Additionally, we need to regulate the associated rapidity divergences discussed below \cref{eq:PartiallyIntegratedSoft}.
+A related issue is that we need to regulate the associated rapidity divergences discussed below \cref{eq:PartiallyIntegratedSoft}.
 To this end, we will use the rapidity regulator introduced in~\cite{Chiu:2011qc, Chiu:2012ir}:

 where $\ell_3 = (n\cdot \ell - \bar{n} \cdot \ell)/2$ is the $z$-component of the loop momentum, $\eta$ is the rapidity regulator parameter (analogous to $\epsilon$ in dim reg), and $\nu$ is a dimensionful parameter that must be introduced to absorb the change in mass dimension of the integrals (analogous to $\mu$ in dim reg).

 Expanding this regulated form in the various regions, we find:\footnote{This same integral was analyzed in~\cite{Becher:2014oda}, where they instead used a so-called ``analytic regulator''~\cite{Smirnov:1997gx, Smirnov:1998vk, Beneke:2003pa}.